Montblanc

 The city of Agde

-The port town of Agde is 13 kilometers away.
+The port city of Agde is 13 kilometers from your campsite near Pézenas.
 The city of Agde was built with volcanic stone from Mont Saint-Loup and is nicknamed "the black pearl".
-The old town of Agde is home to mansions and the lava stone Saint-Étienne cathedral.
-The visit of the seaside resort of Cap d'Agde can be done by boat or catamaran.
+The old town of Agde is home to private mansions and the Saint-Étienne cathedral made of lava stone.
+The seaside resort of Cap d'Agde can be visited by boat or catamaran.

 The city of Béziers

 Located 13 kilometers away, Béziers has more than 2,700 years of history.
-It all started with the installation of a tribe on the banks of the Orb in the Neolithic era.
-In the Iron Age, Béziers was one of the main oppidas of the Mediterranean Celtic.
+It all began with the settlement of a tribe on the banks of the Orb in the Neolithic era.
+In the Iron Age, Béziers was one of the main oppidas of the Celtic Mediterranean.
 Archaeological excavations have revealed that Béziers was built by the Greeks in the 6th century BC.
-The fame of Béziers is made around wine growing, its rugby union team and its feria.
+Béziers is famous for its viticulture, its rugby union team and its feria.

 The Canal du Midi

-This work, built by Pierre-Raul Riquet in the 17th century, links the Atlantic Ocean to the Mediterranean Sea and has been classified since 1996 as a UNESCO World Heritage Site.
-Today, it is mainly used for tourism, recreation and housing.
-Rental of boats, boat-restaurants, boat trips or even barges converted into family accommodation, performance halls, etc. are to be discovered on the Canal du Midi.
+This structure, built by Pierre-Paul Riquet in the 17th century, connects the Atlantic Ocean to the Mediterranean Sea and has been listed as a UNESCO World Heritage Site since 1996..
+Today, it is mainly used for tourism, leisure and housing.
+Rental of boats, restaurant boats, sightseeing boats or even barges converted into family accommodation, performance halls, etc. are to be discovered on the Canal du Midi.

-This major work of the Canal du Midi is located at the entrance to Béziers, 25 km from our campsite.
-It has eight ovoid-shaped pools and nine gates that allow you to cross a drop of about 25 meters, over a length of 315 meters.
-You will be captivated by this spectacle.
-Traditional buildings such as the Coche d'eau, the stables or the lock keeper's house still remain there.
+This major work of the Canal du Midi is located at the entrance to Béziers 25 km from our campsite with pitches in Pézenas.
+It has eight pools in an ovoid shape and nine doors which allow you to overcome a difference in height of approximately 25 meters, over a length of 315 meters.
+You will be captivated by this spectacle. traditional buildings such as the Coche d'eau, the stables or the lock keeper's house still remain there.

 Sète

-Built on the shores of the Mediterranean and the Thau lagoon, Sète is 44 km from Camping Le Rebau.
-It is crossed by many canals and is nicknamed the "Venice of Languedoc".
-Birthplace of Georges Brassens and Paul Valéry, Sète can be visited on foot.
-Discover: the Espace Brassens, the Le Py cemetery, the Quartier Haut, the Paul Valéry Museum and the Canal Royal.
+Built on the banks of the Mediterranean and the Lagoon of Thau, Sète is 44 km from Camping Le Rebau.
+It is crisscrossed by numerous canals and is nicknamed the "Venice of Languedoc".
+The birthplace of Georges Brassens and Paul Valéry, Sète can be visited on foot.
+Discover: Espace Brassens, Le Py cemetery, Quartier Haut, Paul Valéry Museum and the Canal Royal.

 The city of Montpellier

-Located 60 kilometers from Camping Le Rebau, meet in the city of Montpellier.
-This city is the perfect combination of the charm of the old, with its pedestrian area of the Escutcheon and modern practicality with its colorful trams.
+Located 60 kilometers from Camping Le Rebau, head to the city of Montpellier.
+This city is the perfect combination of old-world charm, with its pedestrian district of Écusson and modern practicality with its colorful trams.
 We particularly recommend that you discover the Place de la Comédie, the Arc de Triomphe, the Promenade du Peyrou and the Jardin des Plantes.